-At your Paramus chiropractic clinic, it is quite common to see patients who explain that they have had their back pain for two to three months.
-They thought (or rather hoped) it would just "go away on its own".
-Most of us tend to have this approach to handling health issues, but we also know it can be a mistake, correct?
+At your Paramus chiropractic clinic, it is so ordinary to see patients who explain that they have had their back pain for two to three months.
+They believed (or rather hoped) it would just "go away on its own".
+Most of us are likely to have this approach to handling health issues, but we also know it can be a mistake, correct?
 Well, let's consider back pain and how a delay of care may affect its course.

-Paramus Medical & Sports Rehabilitation Center wants you to realize that when lower back pain becomes chronic, meaning it is present for longer than three months, patients are 2 to 4 times more likely to have poor short and longer term outcomes of their pain and lower back pain conditions.
+Paramus Medical & Sports Rehabilitation Center wants you to understand that when lower back pain evolves into chronic, meaning it is present for longer than three months, patients are 2 to 4 times more likely to have poor short and longer term outcomes of their pain and lower back pain conditions.
 The Department of Emergency Medicine at the Albert Einstein College of Medicine in New York reports this.
-(1) Their study of 894 back pain patients followed up at 1 week and 3 months reveals that
+(1) Their study of 894 back pain patients followed up at 1 week and 3 months discloses that

 - Two-thirds of them state functional disability 1 week after an emergency department visit for non-traumatic musculoskeletal low back pain.